craftcms/docs/docs/nitro/2.x/services/mailhog.md

-# MailHog (Email Testing)
+# MailHog

-Nitro comes with an easy way to setup and configure MailHog for local email testing.
+Nitro comes with an easy way to set up and configure MailHog for local email testing.
 To enable MailHog, run the following command:

 ## Enabling MailHog